spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

 1. Make the required updates to the code.

-2. Re-run the entire test suite to ensure tests are still passing.
+2. [Re-run the entire test suite](#test-suite) to ensure tests are still passing.

-3. Re-run the code quality checks above to ensure that the code is still clean.
+3. [Re-run the code quality checks](#code-quality-checks) to ensure that the code is still clean.

 4. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):